wrkzcoin/wrkz-wallet-pluton/README.md

 ### Dependencies

-#### Note: You will need the following dependencies installed before you can proceed to the "Setup" step:
+#### You will need the following dependencies installed before you can proceed to the "Setup" step:

 - Node.JS (Latest LTS version - 10.x) https://nodejs.org/